altruios/namshubettulpa/public/namshubettuple/inside-the-unknown.md

 ~Kent stood in the media room.~
 ~He was overlooking the shoulder of their tech - who was scrolling through the footage.~ *Tom walked in, handing Kent coffee.*
-“Thanks,”
+"Thanks,"
 *he grumbled.*
 *Tom nodded and turned to watch the footage also, sipping at his own coffee.*
-~Kent saw the people in the cell get up and stand at the bars,~ “stop there, play it back.”
+~Kent saw the people in the cell get up and stand at the bars,~ "stop there, play it back."
 ~The tech did so.~
-“And turn it up.”
+"And turn it up."
-~The people in the cell block turned and faced the wall.~ “Rewind a few seconds”
+~The people in the cell block turned and faced the wall.~ "Rewind a few seconds"
 *the tech obliged, rewound the tape and hit play.*
 *He knocked over some pens in the process and bent underneath the desk to pick them up.*
 ~The tape played from a few moments prior.~